Financial AidBack To Top

 - Golden Apple Scholar: $2,500 to $10,000 to academically talented students, with a priority given to minority students, to pursue careers as public preschool, elementary and secondary school teachers in disciplines that have been designated as Teacher Shortage Disciplines in the State of Illinois.

 - Illinois Special Education Tuition Waiver Program: The Illinois Special Education Teacher Tuition Waiver Program encourages current teachers and academically talented students to pursue careers in any area of special education as a public, private or parochial preschool, elementary or secondary school teacher in Illinois.
 Recipients are exempt from paying tuition and fees at an eligible institution for up to four calendar years.

 Additional information on Illinois State Scholarships and application deadlines is available from the College Illinois website at www.isac.orgBack To Top

 IVCC Foundation Scholarships

-In all, more than 120 scholarships are available for students to apply for between early January and March 6th.
+In all, more than 120 scholarships are available for students to apply for between December and February 7th.
 Scholarships are awarded the following fall semester.

-Awards are available in specific disciplines such as criminal justice, education, nursing, music, theatre and others.
+Awards are available in specific disciplines such as criminal justice, education, nursing, automotive, STEM and others.
 In addition, there are over 30 scholarships open to students in all programs of study.